If you’re using WooCommerce Payments, you have two options to sell subscription products:

-- Expected revenue: If your business expects to process more than $19,900 of subscription-related payments in the next 12 months, the upfront cost of the WooCommerce Subscriptions extension will be more economical than using the WooCommerce Payments subscriptions functions (due to the subscription-related transaction fees).
+- Expected revenue: If your business expects to process more than $20,000 of subscription-related payments in the next 12 months, the upfront cost of the WooCommerce Subscriptions extension will be more economical than using the WooCommerce Payments subscriptions functionality (due to the subscription-related transaction fees).

 In general, the subscriptions functionality built into WooCommerce Payments is best suited to stores testing out a new recurring revenue model.
 The WooCommerce Subscriptions extension is best suited to larger stores or businesses with a subscription model at their core, such as a membership website.